Fly Fishing For Trout: 39 Tips For More Trout

 An angler Euro Nymphing some faster water

-Nymphing is an effective and popular method of fly fishing for trout and there are a few versions of nymphing that you should be aware of since different versions can be more effective under certain situations.
+Nymphing is an effective and popular fly fishing method to catch trout below the surface.
+There are a few versions of nymphing and some methods can be more effective in certain situations.

 What Is Nymphing?

-Dead drift means you are allowing your fly to drift naturally with the current without pulling it.
+Dead drift means you are allowing your fly to drift naturally with the current without pulling it or as fly anglers say, “without drag”.
+You nay hear the term “drag free drift”, this is the same a the “dead drift.”

-Nymphing is best done when the trout are feeding below the surface, or when you don’t see any surface activity.
-However, even if fish are feeding on the surface, nymphing can still be good.
+Nymphing is best done when the trout are feeding below the surface or when you don’t see any surface activity.
+However, even when fish are feeding on the surface, nymphing can still be good.

 3. Know The Right Nymphing Method To Use